zedlopez/ifm/The Recipe Book.md

 ^^{telephones (implementing)}
 Telephones are much harder to achieve than televisions and in some ways as difficult to make convincing as a human character is–though of course there are corners which can be cut: we could have the reception drop off, or the other party hang up in a misunderstanding, and so on.

 A single telephone line is tricky enough to provide that one might just as well have a general solution providing a whole network.
-[Four Cheeses] demonstrates a system where we can dial either people or numbers: ``call janet`` ON ``telephone``, or ``call`` 7103, for instance.
+[Four Cheeses] demonstrates a system where we can dial either people or numbers: ``call janet on telephone``, or ``call 7103``, for instance.

 While [Four Cheeses] provides only four-digit phone numbers, like internal company extensions, [Alias] shows how to manage US-style seven digit numbers.